Safe Harbour Provisions: How They Protect Company Directors

 If you’re a company director, you’ll probably want to know as much as possible about the Safe Harbour provisions and how they could protect you, even if you’re not yet in strife.

 What is the Safe Harbour provision?

-Avoiding insolvent trading is a critically important duty as company director.
-It’s restrictive in application, and raises the possibility of personal liability for debts incurred during the process.
-If a director notices that their company has fallen into financial difficulty, the Safe Harbour Legislation creates a defense that could make it easier for directors to attempt business turnaround and restructure, without excessive risk of personal liability.
+Avoiding insolvent trading is a critically important duty as a company director.
+It’s restrictive in an application, and raises the possibility of personal liability for debts incurred during the process.
+If a director notices that their company has fallen into financial difficulty, the Safe Harbour Legislation creates a defense that could make it easier for directors to attempt business turnaround and restructuring, without excessive risk of personal liability.

 The Safe Harbour provisions can protect directors from breaching their duty to prevent insolvent trading during a business restructure.
 The Safe Harbour Legislation also prevents contractors from terminating supply and ending their contracts with the business during a restructuring.